cedricfrancoys/betterfinance-doc/user-manual.md

 Each publication consists of the following fields:

 * Title: should be short enought to fit on 2 lines (approx. max 35 chars.);
-* Content: should not exceed 95 chars. (will be anchored with link);
+* Content: a presentation of the publication and its content (can be HTML formated);
 * Category : the category the publication belongs to (see below for more details);
 * Brand : a meta category to attach a publication to one the BF brands (EuroShareHolders, EuroInvestors, EuroFinUSe);
 * Type : the type of the publication, according to the names listed under the **Publications** section ("Position Papers & Consultations", "Research Papers", "Press Releases", "Public Letters", "Presentations");